kaelynsuh/twitch-chatbot/README.md

 1. To start with this template, click the Remix button in the upper right.

-2. Glitch automatically installs Node, Express and Tmi.js for us.
+2. Glitch automatically installs Node and Tmi.js for us.

 3. Add the three environmental vars in our [`.env`](https://glitch.com/edit/#!/twitch-chatbot?path=.env:1:0) file.